 How Internet Shutdowns Plundered Africa of $2 Billion in 2019

-African countries such as Ethiopia, Algeria, Mauritania, Democratic Republic of Congo (DRC), Zimbabwe and Chad count their losses and economic setbacks in millions of dollars after their governments shutdown the internet within the states.
+African countries such as Ethiopia, Algeria, Mauritania, the Democratic Republic of Congo (DRC), Zimbabwe, and Chad count their losses and economic setbacks in millions of dollars after their governments shut down the internet within the states.